Tiberriver256/Tiberriver256.GitHub.io/_posts/2023-02-11-jekyll-cloudinary-github-compatible-snippet.md

   - Web Development
 ---

-> ⚠ **NOTE** ⚠
+> ⚠️ Brief Note For Perfection Seekers ⚠️
 >
-> This is definitely not optimal.
+> This is definitely not **the best**™ way to handle images.
 In an ideal world you would want the URLs generated off of the width and
 > height of the images.
 You cannot do that in a plain-jane include though.
 You must reach for a custom Jekyll plugin
 > which then makes it incompatible with the default Github Pages set of plugins.
 >